thearagon/thearagon.github.io/index.md

 _1381, rue de la Piscine | 38610 Gières | France_
 {: .notice}

-You can also reach me via:
+You can also contact me by email:
 *thea.ragon (at) univ-grenoble-alpes.fr*
 {: .notice}